 Learn how to become a professional in Ethical Hacking in our detailed career guide on Ethical Hacker.

 CEH Exam Cost

 For professionals with two years of experience in the information security domain, who are confident enough to attempt the exam directly, the ceh exam cost with respect to the application fee is US$100.
-For candidates who are opting for training, the cost may vary depending on the accredited training centre.
+For candidates who are opting for training, the cost may vary depending on the accredited training center.
 The CEH exam application is bundled, free of cost, with Intellipaat’s CEH certification training course.
 Please read through to the end of the article to find out more about enrolling into our programme.